Time Warner Cable: Background

-Time Warner Cable traces back to two cable entities owned by Time Inc. and Warner Communications respectively in the 1970s; American Television and Communications, which was established in 1968, and would be acquired by Time in 1977; and Warner Cable, established in 1973.
+By 1971, more than five million American homes had cable television from 2700 cable systems.
+As cable's popularity grew, Time-Life sold its five television stations and began investing in cable systems such as Sterling Manhattan.
+Time Warner Cable traces back to two cable entities owned by Time and Warner Communications respectively in the 1970s; American Television and Communications, which was established in 1968, and would be acquired by Time in 1977; and Warner Cable, established in 1973.

-Warner Cable would eventually diversify into channels with the formation of Warner Cable Communications in 1977, creating test channels such as Pinwheel, Star Channel and even Sight on Sound; these would eventually be officially launched as Nickelodeon and The Movie Channel in 1979, and MTV in 1981 respectively.
+Warner Cable would eventually diversify into channels with the formation of Warner Cable Communications in 1977, creating channels for its cable systems such as Pinwheel and Star Channel, and original series such as Sight on Sound; these would eventually be officially launched as Nickelodeon and The Movie Channel in 1979, and MTV in 1981 respectively.
 In 1979, American Express was brought in to form a joint-venture cable network and cable television firm called Warner-Amex Satellite Entertainment, and eventually Warner Cable was renamed to Warner-Amex Cable.
 WAC would eventually create the QUBE interactive service until it was shut down in 1984.

 On June 25, 1984, it was announced that the channels would be spun off into a public-traded corporation known as MTV Networks Inc.; which was eventually purchased by Viacom International a year after.

 In December 1986, American Express sold its half ownership of Warner-Amex Cable back to Warner Communications; reverting the name to Warner Cable.

+Merged company

 In the late 1980s, Warner Communications, which was in financial trouble at the time, planned to merge with Time Inc; which would lead to ATC becoming a sibling to Warner Cable.
 After a delay in the deal, Warner Communications officially merged with Time Inc. to create Time Warner in 1990; ATC & Warner Cable would eventually become part of a new division known as the Time Warner Cable Group.
 This was in large part because 18% of ATC was still owned by outside shareholders.

-Both divisions were merged into a single division of Time Warner Entertainment in 1992, following Time Warner Entertainment's buyout of the remainder of ATC; this was in part so it could in turn include the cable systems as part of a new limited partnership with Toshiba and C Itoh & Company, Time Warner Entertainment Company L.P., under which TWC, Warner Bros., and Home Box Office, Inc. were put into.
+Time Warner Entertainment bought out the remainder of ATC in 1992, after which both cable divisions were merged and place in Time Warner Entertainment Company, L.P.
+(TWEC L.P.), a new limited partnership with Toshiba and C Itoh & Company, which also included Warner Bros., and Home Box Office, Inc.